dnndev/xmp-docs/getting-started.md

 ## The Control Panel

-You manage everything in XMod Pro through the **Control Panel** — a modern interface where you create and edit views, forms, and feeds, manage your database tables, and configure module settings.
+You manage everything in XMod Pro through the **Control Panel** — a modern interface where you create and edit views, forms, and feeds as well as manage your database tables and projects.
+You can even see, compare and recover different versions of your resources.

 To open the Control Panel, navigate to any page with an XMod Pro module and enter **Edit Mode** using the DNN Persona Bar.
 From there, you can either select **Control Panel** from the module's actions menu, or click the **Control Panel** icon in the quick-edit bar that appears at the top of the module.